GarrickZ2/LeetGroup/readme.md

 **IMPORTANT NOTICE:** Since we are using Firefox for cucumber test, sometimes the test will be stuck and not responding.
 In this case, please terminate the process and rerun `bundle exec cucumber`, it should pass all the tests afterwards.
 # Production
+This part will inform you how to deploy the code to heroku.

 In order to visit certain versions, please use `git` to checkout to the corresponding branch.
 For example, for iteration 1, you should checkout at
 ```shell